 Oculus Quest and Vive Focus are cordless and don’t require a PC.
 Will our apps be compatible?

 A new generation of ‘standalone’ VR headsets are coming to market, packing all of the processing power into the headset hardware, and eliminating the need for a PC or cords.
 These are exciting innovations for VR that will be a highly attractive option in VR education and enterprise applications.
 However, the important thing to keep in mind is that the processing capabilities of these headsets will be substantially limited compared to tethered headsets like Oculus Rift or HTC Vive, and more similar to a mobile device with battery life becoming another limiting factor.
+If you’re looking for high fidelity VR with the greatest range of content options, we highly recommend Oculus Rift for the most portable, high fidelity option on the market.

 It varies widely, and generally costs more than people think.
-Developing a truly effective, high quality VR experience is a complex process requiring a wide array of skills.
+Developing a truly effective, high quality VR experience from scratch is a complex process requiring a wide array of skills.
 This is exactly why we created the Acadicus VR training platform.
 Where the cost and complexity of typical VR development is prohibitive, Acadicus provides everything needed to create your own VR training experiences and record expert demonstrations.

 For organizations getting started with VR education and training that require custom content to meet their goals, we recommend starting small and simple.
 For example, start with a prototype or proof-of-concept, then test and measure how well it works, refine interactions and perform several rounds of quality testing before investing in further polish.
 This helps de-risk your investment in VR, demonstrates the possibilities, and build internal interest to support and adopt the project.
 This approach also provides an opportunity to gain a thorough understanding of how to effectively deploy VR training.